TiCaLiBrO/Trillia/root/learning/tutorials/trillia/basic arithmetic/sepalinfo.md

 above: 32 chapters

 // Everything in this chapter uses the rational type.
 Other types will be used in other chapters.
-Roots and logarithms are very fast because they are low-accuracy for unbounded-sized types.
 // arithmetic is not defined by computers.
 It's defined by actual mathematics
 // order of operations - left to right only.
 Universal throughout the language.
 // note: no incrementation operator - because + 1 is clearer.
 The math library has an increment function.